squallstar/bancha/core/documentation/source/framework/dispatchers/index.rst

 Dispatchers are classes that performs many operation before the rendering process.
 They are tipically fired by the controllers.
 As example, the **Website** controller fires many of the dispatchers described below.

-They are located inside the **core/libraries/bancha/dispatchers** directory.
+The Bancha core dispatcher are located inside the **core/libraries/bancha/dispatchers** directory.

+Instead, the folder for the dispatchers of your application (if you need to create a new one), is **application/dispatchers**.
 To add a new dispatcher, create a new file in that directory using **dispatcher_name.php** as filename and **Dispatcher_name** as **class name**.

+You can find a sample dispatcher here: **application/dispathcers/dispatcher_example.php**

 You can load a dispatcher using the following function::